blackducksoftware/hub-rest-api-python/README.md

 and also read the [Client User Guide](https://github.com/blackducksoftware/hub-rest-api-python/wiki/Client-User-Guide) on the [Hub REST API Python Wiki](https://github.com/blackducksoftware/hub-rest-api-python/wiki).

-### Important Note
+### Important Notes
 The old HubInstance (in HubRestApi.py) keeps its existing functionality for backwards compatibility and therefore does **not** currently leverage any of the new features in the Client class.

 We believe that the new features are compelling enough to strongly encourage users to consider moving from HubInstance to Client.
 See [Client versus HubInstance Comparison](https://github.com/blackducksoftware/hub-rest-api-python/wiki/Client-versus-HubInstance-Comparison).